paramify/evidence-fetchers/0-prerequisites/README.md

 ### Paramify Setup

-1. Log into your Paramify application
+1. Log into the Paramify application (app.paramify.com)
-2. Navigate to Settings > API Keys
+2. Navigate to Settings (Gear Icon in top right) > API Keys
-3. Create a new API key with the following permissions:
+3. Create a new API key (+ API Key) with the following permissions:
-   - Evidence Sets: Read/Write
+   - Name: choose an appropriate name
-   - Evidence Artifacts: Read/Write
+   - Expiration Time: choose 1 month - 1 year
-   - Requirements: Read
+   - Permissions: View Evidences & Write Evidences
 4. Copy the API key and add it to your `.env` file
 5. Note your Paramify base URL (usually https://app.paramify.com/api/v0)